• Skip to main content

 The Turtle of Oman

+The Turtle of Oman (series) by Naomi Shihab Nye.
 Aref Al-Amri is getting ready to leave his home in Oman.
 He is not looking forward to moving to Michigan and leaving behind all the things, places and people he loves.
-Instead of packing his suitcase as his mom requests, he and his grandfather, Siddi, visit a number of special places and along the way his grandfather helps him acquire momentos of home, while helping him learn to appreciate the adventure that is about to begin.
+Instead of packing his suitcase as his mom requests, he and his grandfather, Siddi, visit a number of special places and along the way his grandfather helps him acquire mementos of home, while helping him learn to appreciate the adventure that is about to begin.

-I loved this book, and every page was full of suspense.
-In Kabul, Afghanistan, 11-year-old Parvana’s father, a former teacher, is arrested for having a “foreign education.”
-Parvana disguises herself as a boy and takes over her father’s space in the market to try and earn money for the family.
+The Breadwinner (series) by Deborah Ellis.
+Every page of this novel was packed with suspense.
+In Kabul, Afghanistan, 11-year-old Parvana's father, a former teacher, is arrested for having a "foreign education."
+Parvana disguises herself as a boy and takes over her father's space in the market to try and earn money for the family.

 The Breadwinner was made into an Academy Award nominated animated film.
 I haven't seen it, but it looks great.